 - Put water and kombu in a pot and let it sit for at least 30 minutes until the kombu softens.

-- Heat the pot over very low heat for about 10 minutes (for 2 servings).
+- Heat the pot over very low heat for about 10 minutes.
 When small bubbles appear on the surface of the liquid, remove the kombu.

-- When using fresh, dried, or pre-cooked udon noodles: Boil the udon noodles according to the package instructions.
-Once cooked, drain them in a colander.When using frozen udon noodles: Lightly sprinkle water over the udon noodles.
+- If using fresh, dried, or pre-cooked udon noodles: Boil the udon noodles according to the package instructions.
+Once cooked, drain them in a colander.If using frozen udon noodles: Lightly sprinkle water over the udon noodles.
 Then, place them on a microwave-safe plate, cover with plastic wrap, and microwave on medium power (500W) for about 4 minutes.
-You can also cook them by boiling, just like the other types of udon noodles.
+(Since this method can cause uneven heating, it is best to microwave one serving at a time.
+You can also boil them like the other types of udon noodles.)

 - Return the dashi to the pot, add mirin and light soy sauce, and bring it to a boil.